Rabbi Jonathan Kupetz

 Hazzan (Cantor) Paul Buch has served Temple Beth Israel’s since 2003 and is a graduate and ordainee of the Academy for Jewish Religion/California in Los Angeles (www.ajrca.org).

 Cantor Buch leads music at religious services and life cycle events, teaches liturgy, scriptural chanting and music in our Beit Sefer (religious school) and mentors students preparing for Bar/Bat Mitzvah.
-He contributes musically throughout our congregation, and his soulful, energetic approach has been described as both “deeply spiritual” and “cheerleading for G-d”.
+He contributes musically throughout our congregation, and his soulful, energetic approach has been described as both “deeply spiritual” and “cheerleading for G-d.”
 He participates regularly in our Adult Jewish Learning program and currently leads our Intro to Judaism course.

 Cantor Buch comes to the cantorate after a 25 year career in television and film production in Los Angeles, New York, and Portland, OR which he embarked on after his graduation from Boston University with a degree in journalism.
 A native of Buffalo, NY, Cantor Buch credits his parents, David and Drena (z”l) with inspiring a love for Judaism and especially Jewish music in him at a very young age.

-|From her Jewish beginnings at Temple Beth Israel in Chicago to adult participation at Temple Beth Israel in Pomona, Deborah Pruitt has been involved with the Jewish community.
-Deborah and her family have been members of Temple Beth Israel since they moved to the Pomona Valley in 1988.
-At that time, Deborah joined the staff of Temple Beth Israel Preschool and Daycare, where she has been the Director since 1989.
-She will soon celebrate 30 years in this position.
 Deborah’s first involvement with young children began the year she lived and worked on a kibbutz in Israel.
 Her educational background includes a B.S. in Applied Behavioral Science and a M.A. in Human Development.
 Deborah has worked in the field of early childhood education as a teacher with young children, a Parent Education leader and a community college instructor.
 Deborah is always happy to speak with parents about their children, working together to provide a quality environment for their development.
-Deborah is aided by our School Administrative Assistant, Kelley Browne.|
+Deborah is aided by our School Administrative Assistant, Krista Ferrell.

-Our Beit Sefer is currently under the interim direction of Reyna Abraham following the untimely death of Rabbi Florence Dann in July, 2018.
-Reyna has been a teacher in our religious school for the previous two years and brings a wealth of experience in both areas.
-She is a graduate of Cal Poly Pomona and also serves numerous clients as a professional writer for both print and online media.
+Our Beit Sefer (religious school) under the direction of Reyna Abraham Reyna had previously been a teacher in our religious school for two years and brings a wealth of experience to the position while she pursues degrees in education and Jewish Studies.
+She attended Cal Poly Pomona and also serves numerous clients as a professional writer for both print and online media.
 To contact Reyna, click here.
-Reyna is aided by our School Administrative Assistant, Kelley Brown.|
+Reyna is aided by our School Administrative Assistant, Adrienne Silva.